KW-M/internet_rov_code/README.md

 > Recives and sends messages with the remote browser through a "socket" "file" that the UV4l Program opens (Creates?) when it receives a connection,

-> The frontend sends updates as json encoded objects ("dicts" in python parlance) whenever the pilot moves the game controller joysticks with the calculated desired speed of each motor between 1 and -1.
+> The frontend sends updates as json encoded objects ("dicts" in python parlance) whenever the driver moves the game controller joysticks with the calculated desired speed of each motor between 1 and -1.
 The python then calls the motor conroller library to do that.
 If any exceptions are raised in the python code it stops all motors and retries the connection.

 - TODO: implement watchdog ping on frontend to ping the python
 - TODO: implement sending only motor speed changes in JSON not JSON representation of all motor states.